 Case Study: MorphCostumes

-Headquartered in Manchester, MorphCostumes is a fast-growing online retailer of fancy dress costumes.
-Read ton to learn how an all-in-one spandex suit spawned a costume empire, with support from BGF.
+Headquartered in Manchester, MorphCostumes is a fast-growing online retailer of fancy dress costumes, including the iconic Morphsuit.
+Read on to learn how an all-in-one spandex suit spawned a costume empire, with growth capital and support from BGF.

 Flair for fancy dress